top of page

 "Express yourself," said the poster on the wall of the principal's office.
 But how?
 Who am I — and who wants to know?
 Why am I here? . . .
 Am I in trouble?

-These questions, which have mystified great philosophers for generations, also motivate my creative pursuits.
+These questions, which have mystified great philosophers for generations, also motivate my creative pursuit.
 What, exactly, am I hoping to discover?
 I have no idea.

-What I do know is that cutting up paper and arranging it into different shapes, taking photographs of mundane objects, drawing comics with a main character just a half-step removed from myself, and writing stream-of-consciousness style musings all scratch the same pervasive itch: to understand my mind and surroundings and make my findings known to others.
+What I do know is that cutting up paper and arranging it into different shapes, taking photographs of mundane objects, drawing comics with a main character just a half-step removed from myself, and writing about the journey all scratch the same pervasive itch: to understand my surroundings and make my findings known to others.

-This drive is not unique to me, but sometimes, my results are, and they help me process my thoughts and forge new paths of exploration.
+This drive is not unique to me, but sometimes, my results are, and they help me process my thoughts and explore new avenues of interest.

 My work is iterative and self-referential, subject to endless construction, destruction, re-contextualization and repetition.
 Like an inside joke with myself, it may or may not be relatable to others: Regardless, I find it amusing.